How we deal with your homeowners or condominium association in Woodville

-We require that the tenant abide by all community and association rules.
-To help us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a free archive for rental investors in Woodville
+a free archive for property owners in Woodville

-- Before you rent out your rental property in Woodville
+- Before you rent out your investment in Woodville

 - Collections and evictions